 Contact Information: firstname.lastname@example.org

-Susan Forsyth has been with the University for 5 years.
+Susan Forsyth has been with the University since 2014.
 She came to CEAPS from The Program in Arms Control & Domestic and International Security (ACDIS).
-Susan loves to travel so she can experience new places and perspectives, play with her rescue dog Ghost, her new puppy Lincoln, and likes to cook--as long as she doesn't have to clean up.
+Susan loves to travel so she can experience new places and perspectives, play with her rescue dog Ghost, and likes to cook--as long as she doesn't have to clean up.